MerginMaps/docs/src/field/external_gps.md

 Android offers **Allow mock locations**, where you can use GPS apps (e.g. [Bluetooth GPS](https://play.google.com/store/apps/details?id=de.pilablu.gpsconnector) or apps from specific GPS manufacturers) as your source of GPS signal.

 :::tip
-GPS manufacturer's apps often provide a setup for a NTRIP client, through which you are able to receive GNSS corrections and achieve centimetre level accuracy.
+GPS manufacturer's apps often provide a setup for a NTRIP client, through which you are able to receive GPS corrections and achieve centimetre level accuracy.
 :::

 To enable **Allow mock locations**: